 1. Focus on productivity and objectives

-When it comes right down to it, socializing is only a problem when goals and deadlines are missed, either for individuals or for the team.
+When it comes right down to it, excessive talking at work is only a problem when goals and deadlines are missed, either for individuals or for the team.
 A healthy dose of socialization supports teamwork and group cohesiveness.
 Refrain from micromanaging your employees’ time, and instead focus on whether the work gets done.

 Also, make sure you communicate deadlines clearly.
 Competitive employees, in particular, thrive with deadlines.
 The overly social may not realize a deadline is looming.
 A reminder of that deadline may get them back on track.